weprovide/aviate/readme.md

     distLocations: [
         path.join(__dirname, 'your/production/assets/directory')
     ],
+    // Optional location of svgs to create a SVG sprite map.
+Can also be an object with configuration options for https://github.com/freshheads/svg-spritemap-webpack-plugin
+    svgSprite: '**/*.svg',
     // Entirely optional if you don't have any custom postcss plugins
     // This example shows how to add css-mqpacker
     // Default plugins are outlined below